Hip injections are done with the goals of:

 Pain Relief After a Hip Joint Injection

-Patients may notice a slight increase in pain lasting for several days as the numbing medicine wears off and the cortisone is just starting to take effect.
+Patients may notice a slight increase in pain after a hip injection lasting for several days as the numbing medicine wears off and the cortisone is just starting to take effect.

-If the hip joint that was treated is the source of the pain, the patient may begin to notice pain relief starting two to five days after the injection.
+• If the hip joint that was treated is the source of the pain, the patient may notice pain relief starting two to five days after the injection.

-Patients may be referred for physical therapy or manual therapy after the injection while the numbing medicine is effective and/or over the next several weeks while the cortisone is working.
+Physical therapy is usually recommended after the injection while the numbing medicine is effective and/or over the next several weeks while the cortisone is working.

 On the day after the procedure, patients may return to their regular activities.
-When the pain has improved, it is advisable to start regular exercise and activities in moderation.
-Even if the pain relief is significant, it is still important to increase activities gradually over one to two weeks to avoid recurrence of pain.
+When the pain has improved, return to regular exercise and activities in moderation.

-As with any procedure, there is a risk of complications.
-Possible side effects from the hip joint injection include:
+Possible side effects and risks from a hip joint injection include:

 • Allergic reactions to the medications used